citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Disable HIDAPI drivers due to compatibility problems with certain controllers ([#5123](https://github.com/citra-emu/citra/pull/5123), [#5179](https://github.com/citra-emu/citra/pull/5179)) by [vitor-k](https://github.com/vitor-k)

-The change of SDL2 from 2.0.8 to 2.0.10 broke some controllers that reported themselves as a Switch or Xbox One controller, such as DualShock4 controllers.
+The change of SDL2 from 2.0.8 to 2.0.10 broke some controllers that reported themselves as a Switch or Xbox One controller, such as DualShock 4 controllers.
 This PR disables the HIDAPI drivers to allow affected controllers to work again.
 HIDAPI drivers were enabled again for SDL2.0.12 and up in a [later PR](https://github.com/citra-emu/citra/pull/5179).

 ### Implement official GameCube adapter support ([#5735](https://github.com/citra-emu/citra/pull/5735)) by [epicboy](https://github.com/ameerj)